hidnasio/ember-montevideo-setup-demo/README.md

 ## gitlab ci

-Create a .gitlab-ci file with the configuration
+Create a `.gitlab-ci` file with the configuration

-Add the api key of heroku in gitlab as a env variable
+Add the API key of heroku in gitlab as a env variable

 * In heroku go to **[Manager Account](https://dashboard.heroku.com/account) -> API Key**
 * In Gitlab go to **the repository -> project settings -> variables**

-Do a change and push your project to gitlab
+Do a change to the repo and push it gitlab

 ```
 $ git add .